midwavestudio/midwave/EMAIL_SETUP.md

 ```
 RESEND_API_KEY=your-resend-api-key
-EMAIL_FROM=onboarding@resend.dev  # You can use this for testing
+EMAIL_FROM=contact@midwavestudio.com  # Use your verified domain
 EMAIL_TO=your-email@example.com  # The email where you want to receive contact form submissions
 ```

-4. For production use, you should verify your domain in Resend and use a domain-specific email address in the `EMAIL_FROM` variable.
+4. For production use, you need to verify your domain in Resend to use an email address on your domain.

 ## Testing the Contact Form